andreiavrammsd/archive/rs-unit-tests-logger-mock/README.md

 # Logger mock for Rust unit tests

-How to mock a Rust logger for unit tests to debug logs written to stdout/stderr.
+How to [mock a thread-safe Rust logger](https://blog.andreiavram.ro/logger-mock-for-rust-unit-tests/) for unit tests to debug logs written to stdout/stderr.
 Allows easier debugging.

 ## Development on Linux